-If health insurance will be provided to you by UVA as part of a comprehensive salary and benefits package, the only option that meets the US government requirement is the J-1 Insurance option offered through UVa Benefits.
-The other options listed for UVa employees have deductible limits that are too high and do NOT meet the US government's health insurance minimum coverage requirements for the J-1 program.
-UVa's health insurance becomes effective on the 1st of the month.
+If health insurance will be provided to you by UVA as part of a comprehensive salary and benefits package, the only option that meets the US government requirement is the J-1 Insurance option offered through UVA Benefits.
+The other options listed for UVA employees have deductible limits that are too high and do NOT meet the U.S. government's health insurance minimum coverage requirements for the J-1 program.
+UVA's health insurance becomes effective on the 1st of the month.
 If your start date for your employment is the 1st of the month your insurance begins immediately.
-It your start date is any other date your insurance does not become effective until the 1st of the month following your joining date.
-In that case you will need to obtain short term insurance to cover the period of time until your UVa insurance becomes effective.
+If your start date is any other date your insurance does not become effective until the 1st of the month following your joining date.
+In that case, you will need to obtain short term insurance to cover the period of time until your UVA insurance becomes effective.

 *The International Studies Office cannot make a specific recommendation on which insurance provider to choose or endorse any of the companies listed above.

 Program sponsors are required to notify J-1 visa holders that they and their J-2 dependents may be subject to the requirements of the Affordable Care Act (ACA).
 Details regarding the ACA can be found at http://www.hhs.gov/healthcare/rights/index.html, and penalties for lack of coverage can be found at https://www.healthcare.gov/fees-exemptions/fee-for-not-being-covered/.